GCSE subject combinations and outcomes

 • what grades did students who achieved 4 or above in geography, achieve in history?

-The 'Subject combinations' tab shows the most frequent combinations of subjects.
+The 'Subjects' tab shows the most frequent combinations of subjects.
 You can choose to see the individual subjects that were most frequently taken or the most frequently taken combinations of two or three subjects.
 You can also select a subject to see which other subjects were mostly frequently taken together with it.
 For example, you can find out:

-• which two subjects were most frequently taken together
+• which two subjects were most frequently taken together?

-• which subjects were most frequently taken together with physics
+• which subjects were most frequently taken together with physics?

 Grading is continuing as normal in summer 2024 following the return to pre-pandemic standards in summer 2023.
-Further information is available in the Ofqual guide for schools and colleges , the Ofqual student guide 2024 and our news story on summer 2024 grading.
+Further information is avaialble in the Ofqual guide for schools and colleges , the Ofqual student guide 2024 and our news story on summer 2024 grading.

-In 2020 and 2021, when GCSE, AS and A level exams did not go ahead because of the pandemic, national results were higher than prior to the pandemic.
-National results were also higher than pre-pandemic in 2022 when grading was at a midway point between summer 2019 and summer 2021.
-The return to pre-pandemic grading in summer 2023 meant that national results were similar to pre-pandemic years and were lower than in summer 2022.
-Further information is available on the Ofqual website.
+In 2020 and 2021, when GCSE, AS and A level grades were determined by teachers, national outcomes were higher than prior to the pandemic.
+Outcomes were also higher than pre-pandemic in 2022 when grading was at a midway point between summer 2019 and summer 2021.

 Schools and colleges in England are included.

 Students of all ages from schools and colleges in England who took at least one GCSE exam are included.
-You can tick the check box 'Filter for students aged 16 only' to only show the data for students aged 16.
+You can tick the check box 'Filter for students aged 16 only.' to only show the data for students aged 16 .
 For each combination of subjects, only students who took all of the selected subjects are included.

-• The total number of students in a subject has been calculated from unrounded numbers and then has been rounded to the nearest 5.
+Subject combinations that have been taken by less than 25 students are not shown.
+The number of students who achieved each grade in a subjects has been rounded to the nearest 5.
+If a grade is not shown, this is because no student achieved that grade for your combination of grades and subjects.
+The total number of students in a subject has been calculated from unrounded values and then been rounded to the nearest 5.
 It can be slightly different to the sum of rounded numbers of students achieving each grade.

 For any feedback on these graphs or tables, please contact [email protected].